donomii/svarmr/README.md

 # Design

-### Sources, sinks and processors
+## Sources, sinks and processors

-Each module can transmit and receive any events it pleases, but it is useful to break them into categories of modules that mainly generate events (sources), modules that wait for events and then do something (sinks), and modules that wait for events, process them and send new events (processors).
+Each module can transmit and receive any events it pleases, but it is useful to break them into sources, sinks, and processors.
+Sources mainly generate events, sinks wait for events and then do something, and processors wait for events, deal with them and then send new events (processors).

-#### Sources
+### Sources

 * clipboardWatcher  - Broadcasts clipboard changes
 * mdnsWatcher       - Broadcasts mDNS results
-* heartBeat         - Broadcasts a regular beat
+* heartBeat         - Broadcasts a regular beat (more useful than it sounds)

-#### Sinks
+### Sinks

 * torrentListener   - Starts torrents in Deluge
 * monitor.c         - Prints events to stdout